VISITATION

 NOTE: The CDF does not hire any positions in medical or food service.
 Both of these service areas are contracted.

 The Caroline Detention Facility (CDF) is a 336-bed correctional facility located near Bowling Green, Virginia.
-Adjacent to Route 301, the facility is six miles north of the main entrance to Fort A.P.
-Hill.
+Adjacent to Route 301, the facility is six miles north of the main entrance to Fort Walker.
 While it is surrounded by the Army base, the Caroline Detention Facility is not a part of the installation.

 The facility opened in September 1999 as the Peumansend Creek Regional Jail and features a campus style layout, designed to operate as a fourth-generation direct supervision facility.
 Low custody inmates from six jurisdictions and the Virginia Department of Corrections were housed at the facility until March 2017.